frankshearar/Home/NuGetizer-Core-Features.md

 ## IDE Support

 A new project flavor will be added for package projects.
 It will support project references, package references, and files.

-Package projects and library projects will have a project options panel that allows setting the NuGet metadata.

-**TBD:** the only way we can add project options to library projects is by flavoring them "on the fly" on first use of _Create NuGet Package_ context menu.
+Building this project type causes a package to be created.

-A _Create NuGet Package_ command will be available in the solution tree on solutions and all projects that have package metadata..
-It will run the `Pack` target to allow building the package project.
+A _Create NuGet Package_ command is available in the solution tree on solutions and all projects.
+When it's run for a solution, it will set the `PackOnBuild=true` property and build the solution normally, causing all configured packages to be created.
+When run for a project, it will first show a dialog with the package metadata (to allow modifications prior to generating the package).

 A project template will be added for creating package projects.
 When run, it will show a dialog prompting the user to provide basic metadata and to choose which frameworks they would like to support.